 2. Kyocera Japanese Ceramic Kitchen Knife Set

 This Kyocera ceramic knife review looks at the 2 piece ceramic knife set of the Innovation Series.

 Handles: The black handles feature an Elastomer (rubber-like) soft feel and are ergonomically designed for comfort and control.

-Benefits: The knives are perfectly balanced.
-This, plus their lightness, means less fatigue from repetitive cutting tasks.
-The upper angled handle to blade interface of these knives will make cutting a breeze.
+Benefits: The knives feel perfectly balanced.
+This, plus their lightness, will mean you’ll suffer less fatigue from repetitive cutting tasks.
+The upper angled handle to blade interface of these knives is what helps.

-Blades: The black zirconium blades crafted using Kyocera’s exclusive technology mean they have gone through isostatic pressing to increase the density and strength of the ceramic cutting blades.
+Blades: The black zirconium blades crafted using Kyocera’s exclusive technology indicates they have gone through isostatic pressing to increase the density and strength of the ceramic cutting blades.